Interventional radiologists in Denver

 Interventional oncology

 Interventional oncology involves minimally invasive cancer treatments.
-It is typically used to help patients whose cancer cannot be surgically removed or effectively treated with systematic chemotherapy.
+It is typically used to help if you have cancer that cannot be surgically removed or effectively treated with systematic chemotherapy.
 Treatment options include radiofrequency ablation (RFA) (killing the tumor with heat) and cryoablation (destroying cancer cells with cold).

 Some of our interventional oncology procedures include: